Concesssion - While, Although, Though

 3. This software isn’t very easy to install.
 It is easy to use, though.

-Notice that if though is used at the end of the second sentence, then the sentences are separated with a period, not a comma.
+Note: When though is used at the end of the second sentence, the sentences are separated with a period, not a comma.